Mathewcater/DDPG-for-StatArb/README.md

 # DDPG-for-StatArb

-A Deep Deterministic Polciy Gradient algorithm for statistical arbitrage.
+A Deep Deterministic Policy Gradient algorithm for statistical arbitrage.